eclipse-osee/org.eclipse.osee/docs/OSEE/Detailed_Overview.md

 # Usage

 OSEE is currently used internal to Boeing.
-In addition, the OSEE Framework and some of it applications are in use by the Bosch company for their world-wide operations.
+In addition, the OSEE Framework and some of its applications are in use by the Bosch company for their world-wide operations.

 # Maturity

 Different portions of OSEE are in different stages of maturity.
 In addition, all mentioned programs/companies can and have provided new features/fixes to the OSEE code-base.
 This is done through both the external eclipse.org development processes and the internal OSEE-team development processes.

 # Contact